gabrielfs7/google-trends/README.md

 ## Installation

-The Project available on [Packagist](https://packagist.org/packages/gabrielfs7/google-trends) and you can install it using [Composer](http://getcomposer.org/):
+The Project is available on [Packagist](https://packagist.org/packages/gabrielfs7/google-trends) and you can install it using [Composer](http://getcomposer.org/):

 ```shell script
 composer install gabrielfs7/google-trends